-The Parson Russell Terrier belong to the Terriers Group in the FCI Classification.
+The Parson Russell Terrier belongs to the Terriers in the FCI grouping.

-Is the Parson Russell Terrier allowed as pet in a Singapore HDB Flat?
+Is the Parson Russell Terrier allowed as a pet in a Singapore HDB flat?

 England, late 1800s.
 The Parson Russell Terrier originated in England in the 1800’s due to the efforts of the Reverend John Russell.
 He developed a strain of Fox Terriers to suit his needs for a dog to run with his foxhounds and go to ground to bolt the fox and other quarry from their dens.
 Two varieties evolved with basically similar breed standards except for differences, mainly in height and proportions.
 The taller, more squarely built dog is now known as the Parson Russell Terrier and the shorter, slightly longer proportioned dog, is known as the Jack Russell Terrier.

 Bred to follow red foxes, both over- and underground.

 Behaviour and Temperament

 Cheeky, outgoing, playful, independent, spunky, fearless.

 Demand a lot of attention from their owners.
 Excellent watchdogs.
 Some individuals are shy.
 Not reliable off leash.
 Most dig and bark.
 An excellent climber and jumper.
 Need an owner experienced with both terrier and hunting dogs.